Kersey Valley Spookywoods: History

-The farm where Spookywoods operates had been purchased by the Wohlgemuth family in 1979.
-After farming efforts struggled, the land was eventually left in Tony's care in the early 1980s.
+The tobacco farm on which Spookywoods operates was purchased by the Wohlgemuth family in 1979 after immigrating to the United States from Zurich, Switzerland, in 1968 to pursue the American Dream.
+After farming efforts struggled, the land was eventually left in Tony's care in the early 1980s after his father returned to Switzerland.
 Originally, the attraction was called "The House of Death," with each subsequent year adding a Roman numeral.
 After "The House of Death IV," Tony drew inspiration from the pine trees on the property—originally planted to be sold as Christmas trees but left to grow wild—which helped create the wooded setting that ultimately gave rise to the attraction's permanent name.
 In the early 1990s, Tony's wife, Donna, joined the team and began contributing her skills to the business's marketing and growth.

 During the 1990s and 2000s, Spookywoods expanded with more elaborate set designs, professional special effects, and theatrical-style costuming.
 Its growing reputation earned regional and national coverage, including features on the Travel Channel and recognition in listings of top haunted attractions in the United States.
 Today, approximately 180 seasonal scare actors are employed each year, with a permanent staff maintaining and developing sets during the off-season.
-Scare actors must be at least 16 years old to work at Spookywoods.

 The attraction's success led to the establishment of Kersey Valley, Inc., the company that now manages the broader property.
 By the 2010s, the business had expanded into a multi-attraction destination offering year-round activities such as a zip line, laser tag, escape rooms, axe throwing, and seasonal family events.
 Despite this diversification, Spookywoods has remained the flagship attraction and continues to draw tens of thousands of visitors each Halloween season.